shrashti-19/techlearn-app/backend/readme.md

 - Tested signup and login APIs fully; Google login endpoint ready but pending frontend integration and testing.

 - Integrated Frontend with backend and also eliminated the error coming from empty Dashboard.jsx file.

+## Dashboard
+1. XP tracking system added
+   - Created backend route /api/xp/add to add XP from Learn/Build activities.

+   - Connected it with UserProgress.js model.

+   - XP is stored as: xpFromLearn, xpFromBuild, totalXP = learn+build

+2. Dashboard API created
+ - New route: /api/dashboard

+ - Returns real-time dashboard data for the logged-in user:
+ Course Progress
+ Exercise Progress
+ Calendar Activity
+ Recent Activity
+ Enrolled Courses
+ XP Points

+3. JWT Token
+- Dashboard & XP routes are protected using JWT middleware.

+- Only logged-in users can access their dashboard.

+4. Handled new users
+- If user has no progress, default empty values are returned instead of errors.